-When you use one of these templates to start your paper, many formatting settings are already configured for your target publication, such as proper margins, headings, pagination, line spacing, title page, abstract page, graphics placement, and font type and size.
+When you use one of these templates to start your paper, many formatting issues are already set up for your target publication, such as proper margins, headings, pagination, line spacing, title page, abstract page, graphics placement, and font type and size.
 As with bibliographic formats, there are hundreds of variations between publishers.